oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 ### VDSM

 Adding support for hash parameter in Create.
 Return the hash value for each VM when calling GetAllVMStats.
-Return the domxml for each VM when calling List with 'long' format, enable to pass additional parameter specifying VM ids.
+Return the domxml for each VM when calling List with 'long' format Enable to pass additional parameter specifying VM ids.

 ### Tests